taxjarsam/taxjar-developers/source/integrations/guides/stripe.md

 test it by creating draft invoices in live mode, and then discarding those draft invoices.

-If you have additional questions or need help integrating your Acumatica and TaxJar accounts, please [contact](https://www.taxjar.com/contact/) our support team.
+If you have additional questions or need help integrating your Stripe and TaxJar accounts, please [contact](https://www.taxjar.com/contact/) our support team.